 1.3.
 Knowledge that property was stolen

-A defendant is only guilty under this statute if, when he “received” items, he knew it to be stolen.8
+You are only guilty under this statute if, when you “received” items, you knew it to be stolen.8

 For example, swap meet vendors and people whose primary business is dealing with or collecting merchandise or personal goods can be convicted of receiving stolen property if: